-CSUSB provides all social work student interns with malpractice insurance, which is charged to the student during fall semester registration.
-The exception to this may be when a student is interning at their place of employment; malpractice insurance is covered by the agency.
-Students must be working in an official capacity as agreed between their field instructor, field agency, and the CSUSB School of Social Work and an affiliation agreement must be in place to be covered under this policy and only during the academic year.
+CSUSB provides all social work student interns with malpractice insurance, which is charged to the student during fall quarter registration.
+Students must be working in an official capacity as agreed between his/her field instructor, field agency, and the CSUSB

+School of Social Work to be covered under this policy and only during the academic year.
 Professional liability is effective when the student is registered as a student in the School of Social Work.